-Mixpanel’s Addiction report lets you conduct a deeper exploration of your user’s retention.
+Mixpanel’s Frequency report lets you conduct a deeper exploration of your user’s retention.

 Retention measures how effective your product or service retains existing customers over a day, week, or month.

-You can use the Addiction report to learn how frequently users return to use your product or service.
+You can use the Frequency report to learn how frequently users return to use your product or service.

-To generate Addiction reports, click Analysis, Retention, and select Addiction.
+To generate Frequency reports, click Analysis, Retention, and select the Frequency analysis icon.

 Mixpanel groups unique users in time-incremented buckets when they first complete an action, and then groups those same users in subsequent buckets when they return and perform the same or different actions.